-At the Grand Palace a girl beside me wasn’t permitted inside because she wore ripped jeans.
-I do hope she had the sense to buy one of those cheap Boho pants sold at the shops outside the gates.
-They’re stylish and look good on both men and women.
-As for footwear comfortable, flat shoes are ideal since you’ll be walking the whole day.
+At the Grand Palace a girl beside me wasn’t allowed inside because she wore ripped jeans.
+If you find yourself in a similar situation, go to the shops outside the gates They sell cheap boho pants which are stylish and look good on both men and women.
+As for footwear, comfortable, flat shoes are ideal since you’ll be walking the whole day.

 A commuter boat on the Chao Phraya River